 Datasets and Repartition.
-We validated our proposed method for classification of normal versus abnormal X-ray scans using two challenging public X-ray datasets, i.e., the NIH clinical center chest X-ray dataset [26] and the MURA (musculoskeletal radiograph) dataset [19].
-In NIH dataset [26], each radiographic image is assigned with diagnostic labels corresponding to 14 cardiothoracic or pulmonary diseases.
+We validated our proposed method for classification of normal versus abnormal X-ray scans using two challenging public X-ray datasets, i.e., the NIH clinical center chest X-ray dataset [21] and the MURA (musculoskeletal radiograph) dataset [14].
+In NIH dataset [21], each radiographic image is assigned with diagnostic labels corresponding to 14 cardiothoracic or pulmonary diseases.
 We combine all CXRs with at least one of these 14 diseases into an aggregate abnormal class.
-For a fair comparison with [25], we followed the same train, validation, and test subsets as in [25] so there was no patient ID overlap among the subsets.
-The MURA dataset [19] contains upper limb X-rays images labeled whether they contain anomaly or not.
+For a fair comparison with [20], we followed the same train, validation, and test subsets as in [20] so there was no patient ID overlap among the subsets.
+The MURA dataset [14] contains upper limb X-rays images labeled whether they contain anomaly or not.
 This dataset is composed of seven classes of body parts: finger, hand, wrist, forearm, elbow, humerus, and shoulder.
 There are a total of 40'005 X-ray images from 11'967 unique patients.
 We present a preprocessing pipeline, including the X-ray image carrier detection and unsupervised body part segmentation, using hysteresis thresholding by producing a binary mask (see Fig. 3).
 The splitting of the MURA dataset has been done based on the patient ID and the body part.
-This implies that all images of a specific body parts are grouped into normal, abnormal, and mixed (meaning there are both normal and abnormal X-rays for that body part of a patient).
+This implies that all images of a specific body part from a given patient will be present in the same set.
+The patient's body parts are grouped into normal, abnormal, and mixed (meaning there are both normal and abnormal X-rays for that body part of a patient).
 The train set is composed mainly of normal samples (50% of all the patient's body part and 95% of normal samples) with few abnormal samples (5%).
 The remaining normal, abnormal, and mixed samples are equally split between the validation and the test sets (see Fig. 4).

-Fig. 3: Examples of segmentation results of the musculoskeletal X-rays.
+Fig. 3.
+Examples of segmentation results of the musculoskeletal X-rays.

-Fig. 4: A visual summary of the applied data split scheme on the MURA dataset.
+Fig. 4.
+A visual summary of the applied data split scheme on the MURA dataset.

 Implementation Details and Evaluation Metrics.
-For the NIH dataset, we base our network architecture on the U-Net [20], consisting of a 6-layer convolutional encoder network and a 6-layer up-sampling convolutional decoder network without skip connections (both have batch normalization and leaky ReLU after each layer).
+For the NIH dataset, we base our network architecture on the U-Net [15], consisting of a 6-layer convolutional encoder network and a 6-layer up-sampling convolutional decoder network without skip connections (both have batch normalization and leaky ReLU after each layer).
 The last encoder output features are projected to a 200-dimensional space, and L2 normalized.
 We use Adam optimizer, $(\beta_1 = 0.5, \beta_2 = 0.999)$ and with a base learning rate of 0.0001.
 We pre-train the network for 50 epochs.
-Then, we train the network progressively with \mathcal{L}{salad} in 10 rounds with 50 epochs per round.
-The images were resized to 256×256 and we set $\tau = 0.1$, $\lambda = 0.25$, t = 0.5 and K = 100, respectively.
+Then, we train the network progressively with $\mathcal{L}{\text{salad}}$ in 10 rounds with 50 epochs per round.
+The images were resized to $256 \times 256$ and we set $\tau = 0.1$ , $\lambda = 0.25$ , t = 0.5and K = 100, respectively.
 The batch size was also set to 16.
 These optimum values are determined experimentally.
-We apply a slightly different experimental setup on the MURA dataset, and we replace the encoder and decoder with a ResNet-18 [16] and a mirrored ResNet-18, respectively.
+We apply a slightly different experimental setup on the MURA dataset, and we replace the encoder and decoder with a ResNet-18 [11] and a mirrored ResNet-18, respectively.
 Besides, the musculoskeletal X-ray images are resized and padded so that their major axis is 512 pixels long while keeping the aspect ratio.
 We adopt area under the ROC curve (AUC) and Area Under Precision-Recall Curve (AUPRC) as our evaluation metrics.